kayzhang/Ride-Sharing-Service/README.md

-# Duke ECE 568 Homework 1
+# Django Web-App: Ride Sharing Service

 Please run the website with the following commond: